bogdanRada/bogdanRada/README.md

 - [WashOutBuilder](https://github.com/bogdanRada/washout_builder)  is a Soap Service Documentation generator extends [WashOut](https://github.com/inossidabile/wash_out).
 Washout is a gem that greatly simplifies creation of SOAP service providers.
     - Check out the demo [here](http://washout-builder.herokuapp.com/)  by clicking on the `Documentation` links

+- [CelluloidPubsub](https://github.com/bogdanRada/celluloid_pubsub) is a simple ruby implementation of publish subscribe design patterns using celluloid actors and websockets, using Celluloid::Reel server

+- [CelluloidPubsubRedisAdapter](https://github.com/bogdanRada/celluloid_pubsub_redis_adapter) is a simple ruby implementation of publish subscribe design patterns using celluloid actors and websockets, using Celluloid::Reel server and redis as a publish subscribe backend

 - [Asana Exception Notifier](https://github.com/bogdanRada/asana_exception_notifier) allows you to send notifications to Asana when a exception happens in Rails or Rack-based apps by creating a task and uploading exception details to the task

 ### Some older projects ( i am still maintaining them )